 AAHomecare appreciates CMS' recognition that, since the onset of the COVID-19 public health emergency (PHE), "the ability to provide home oxygen has been crucial to treatment of patients during the pandemic," and that "the ability to provide home oxygen was crucial for many patients."
 (CMS Proposed Decision Memo, Sections II and VI).
 As a result of our members' experience with patients both before the pandemic as well as patients with COVID-19 who have needed supplemental oxygen therapy, we fully support CMS' proposal to expand coverage for oxygen and oxygen equipment in the home for short- and long-term use, and for patients with both acute and chronic conditions.
-We also support CMS' proposal to remove the requirement for a beneficiary to have tried and failed alternative therapies, and CMS' proposal that would improve the documentation requirements by eliminating the use of the oxygen certificate of medical necessity (CMN).
+We also support CMS' proposal to remove the requirement for a beneficiary to have tried and failed alternative therapies.
+We support, with caveats explained in the following paragraph, CMS' proposal that could improve the documentation requirements by eliminating the use of the oxygen certificate of medical necessity (CMN).

 While we appreciate CMS' proposal to expand coverage to include acute and chronic patients and remove the CMN requirement, we have serious concerns about the apparent lack of objective data that would be used to support a patient's medical need.
-Without clear and objective criteria, medical review audits will be wholly based upon a subjective review of the medical record, which is wholly within the control of the prescriber, and for which the prescriber has no financial or other incentive to document consistent with Medicare's traditional detailed requirements.
+Without clear and objective criteria, medical review audits will be continue to be based upon a subjective review of the medical record, which is wholly within the control of the prescriber, and for which the prescriber has no financial or other incentive to document consistent with Medicare's traditional detailed requirements.
 We therefore strongly recommend that the prescription, or the standard written order (SWO) be the sole required documentation of medical need.
 If CMS chooses to require additional documentation, we strongly recommend that CMS make mandatory for hospital systems and physicians a revised version of the clinical data element template (CDE) for home oxygen.
 The home oxygen CDE, modified to be consistent with the revised oxygen NCD, would incorporate all required elements of the SWO.
+If CMS chooses to not make mandatory the home oxygen CDE, then we support continued use of the CMN, as long as CMS allows the medical need details (such as test results) on the CMN to substantiate a beneficiary's medical need for home oxygen.
+To protect patient access, it is imperative that medical necessity be based on objective documentation and not left to the discretion of contractors reviewing medical records.